TaoXieSZ/Self-trained-yolov5/README.md

 2. YOLOv2: https://arxiv.org/abs/1612.08242
 3. YOLOv3: https://arxiv.org/abs/1804.02767
 4. YOLOv4: https://arxiv.org/abs/2004.10934
-5. YOLOv5: the paper is still working, according to the aurthors
+5. YOLOv5: the paper is still working, according to the authors

 And we use three different size of YOLOv5, including YOLOv5m, YOLOv5l and YOLOv5x: